-Major airline crashes - involving airplanes that are carrying hundreds of passengers - only occur a few times a year around the world.
-However, just because jumbo jets and 737s don't often cause injuries or deaths doesn't mean that plane accidents and plane crashes are rare.
-Smaller aircraft - planes that carry a handful of people - crash much more often and often lead to serious injury and death.
-One engine planes, cargo planes, and propeller planes are involved in accidents each day.
+Major airline crashes — involving airplanes that are carrying hundreds of passengers — only occur a few times a year around the world.
+However, just because jumbo jets and 737s don’t often cause injuries or deaths doesn’t mean plane accidents and plane crashes are rare.
+Smaller aircraft — planes that carry a handful of people — crash much more often, which can lead to serious injury and death.
+One engine planes, cargo planes and propeller planes are involved in accidents each day.

 - Popular Mechanics determined that the safest place to sit in an airplane is near the tail.
 However, the FAA has put forth that no one seat is safer than any other in a commercial plane.

 - Small aircraft crashes are investigated by the National Transportation Safety Board (NTSB) in the United States.